 URI Compliance

-Jetty tries to follow RFCs as strictly as possible.
-When a behavior diverges from the RFC, it can be modified by adding a few UriCompliance.Violation
+Jetty aims to follow RFCs as strictly as possible.
+When a behavior diverges from the RFC, it can be modified by adding a few UriCompliance.Violation instances.
+For backward compatibility, the software needs to support many legacy URLs and behaviors.
+For example:

 HttpConfiguration config = new HttpConfiguration();